irgengu-ai/streaming-bi-svod/README.md

 ## Project Overview

-This project analyzes the content strategies of major streaming video-on-demand platforms, including Netflix, Hulu, Prime Video, and Disney+.
+This project compares the content libraries of Netflix, Hulu, Prime Video, and Disney+.

-The analysis combines movie and TV-show datasets to compare platform content volume, genre distribution, release-year patterns, IMDb ratings, and Rotten Tomatoes scores.
-Netflix was selected for the final platform-level strategic analysis.
+I used movie and TV-show datasets to look at content volume, genre distribution, release years, IMDb ratings, and Rotten Tomatoes scores.
+After comparing the four platforms, I selected Netflix for the final strategy analysis.

 This project was completed as part of the Open Avenues Foundation Build Fellowship.

 ## Business Objective

-The objective of this project is to identify strategic opportunities for Netflix based on its content portfolio and competitive position.
+The main goal of this project is to identify a realistic strategic opportunity for Netflix based on its current content library and its position against other streaming platforms.

-The analysis addresses the following questions:
+The analysis focuses on the following questions:

-- How does Netflix's content library compare with competing platforms?
+- How large is Netflix's content library compared with its competitors?
-- Which genres and content types dominate each platform?
+- What types of content and genres are most common on each platform?
-- How does Netflix perform based on IMDb ratings and Rotten Tomatoes scores?
+- How does Netflix compare based on IMDb ratings and Rotten Tomatoes scores?
-- What strategic action could improve Netflix's competitive position?
+- Where does Netflix have a clear weakness or opportunity?
-- Which business metrics could be affected by the recommendation?
+- What business results could be affected by the recommendation?

 ## Dataset

-The project uses two publicly available datasets:
+The project uses two public datasets:

 - Movies on Streaming Platforms
 - TV Shows on Streaming Platforms

-The datasets contain information including:
+The datasets include information such as:

 - Title
 - Release year